Data-Driven Influence Functions for Optimization-Based Causal Inference: Problem Setup: From Numerical to Empirical Gateaux Derivatives

-\citet[Thm.
-1]{carone2018toward} establishes that the Gateaux derivative is the limit as the paths and smoothing parameter, $\eps$ and $\lambda$, tend to $0$.
-They generally assume all distributions are known in the analysis and code. \citet[Thm.
-5]{carone2018toward} provided generic approximation rates in $(\epsilon,\lambda)$ for multi-point finite difference scheme using results from the finite difference literature; these establish sufficient conditions for approximation error that ensure validity of the numerical approximation, but can be conservative.
+\citet{frangakis2015deductive,carone2018toward} discuss \textit{numerical} approximation by finite differences for a fixed $\eps, \hsmoothdelta$ with $\eps \ll\hsmoothdelta$, to evaluate the numerical derivative $\eps^{-1}( {\est(P_{\eps,\hsmoothdelta}) - \est( P )) }{}.$ Further, \cite{hines2022demystifying,kennedy2022semiparametric} highlight influence-function derivations based on the analytical Gateaux derivative. \citet{carone2018toward} establish that the limit of the finite-difference quotient when $\eps$ and $\lambda$ tend to zero is precisely the Gateaux derivative, and they provided generic approximation rates in $(\epsilon,\lambda)$ for a multi-point finite-difference scheme.
+These rates establish sufficient conditions for approximation error that ensure validity of the numerical approximation, but can be conservative.
 For a two-point approximation with a uniform kernel, the rate from \citet[Thm.
-5]{carone2018toward} is $\left(\epsilon \lambda^{-d}\right)+\lambda^{-2}$.
-Our analysis later in this paper weakens these approximation error requirements.
+5]{carone2018toward} is $\left(\epsilon \lambda^{-d}\right)+\lambda^{2}$.
+We will strengthen this result later in the paper.